 Dallas Office Space for Lease | Popular Neighborhoods

 Far North Dallas is approximately designated as the area north of Lyndon B. Johnson Freeway up to President George Bush Turnpike, with Dallas North Tollway defining the west side.
 Many real estate agencies, food products suppliers, and insurance companies rent office space in Far North.
-Far North has the most extensive CRE inventory in all of Dallas, with over 46 million square feet and another 2.5 million under construction, at prices just above the city average.
+Far North has the most extensive CRE inventory in all of Dallas, with over 46 million square feet and another 2.5 million under construction.
+The average asking rent in Far North Dallas is around $32 per square foot for Class A office space, and $22 per square foot for Class B space.
 The Red and Orange Lines have routes on the east side of Far North Dallas, but most choose to drive to and from work.

 Las Colinas has an upscale vibe that attracts the corporate headquarters of companies like ExxonMobil and Kimberly-Clark, as well as the studios of ESPN Dallas and Fox News.
 The Irving neighborhood is just a few minutes east of DFW International Airport and with an abundance of luxury hotels, landmark office towers, and country clubs in the area, Las Colinas provides the perfect environment to host business guests.
+With more than 1.8 million square feet of construction underway, Las Colinas and Irving will continue to be an in-demand sub-market.
 Las Colinas is served by the Orange Line as well as the Las Colinas APT System on weekdays until 6 PM.
 The North Irving Transit Center provides an express bus route to Downtown.

 Locals refer to the partial loop of Interstate 635 around Dallas as LBJ Freeway.
 Many corporate headquarters cluster around the intersection of LBJ Freeway and Dallas North Tollway, and the area is popular for business management consultants.
 Proximity to the freeway is a huge benefit for drivers, and prices for Dallas office space drop to an average of $23 per square foot.